pranaynagpure321/dsa_algo/README.md

 #main function may not be present in some question

-#codesignal is website used for questions.
+#codesignal,leetcode,coding ninja is website used for questions.

 #mislleniuos